-Entry Criteria 6 at GCSE History (or 5 in Hist ory with a 6 in English Language) Qualification Type: A-level What is History?
-By studying A-level History, you will develop skills that you will carry through life: to research topics, to organise your thoughts rationally, to prioritise arguments, to create and to sustain a line of reasoning; the ability to analyse evidence and the skill of sustaining a persuasive line of argument.
+Entry Criteria 6 at GCSE History (or 5 in Hist ory with a 6 in English Language ).
+Students who have not studi ed GCSE History/ Ancient History are welcome, but require at least a Grade 7 in English Language.
+Qualification Type: A Level What is History?
+By studying A Level History, you will develop skills that you will carry through life: to research topics, to organise your thoughts rationally, to prioritise arguments, to create and to sustain a line of reasoning; the ability to analyse evidence and the skill of sustaining a persuasive line of argument.
 You will also learn to solve problems in discussion, develop confidence in expressing opinions and arguing in their defence.
 What skills does History develop?
 History is so much more than just dates and key events.
-To pass an A-level at History you will need to be able to take large amounts of data (dates, events, key periods, etc.) and then analyse it all in order to spot trends and changes.
+To pass an A Level at History you will need to be able to take large amounts of data (dates, events, key periods, etc.) and then analyse it all in order to spot trends and changes.
 You will also be required to scrutinise the source of the data and must identify any conscious or unconscious bias within it.
 Furthermore, you will need to be able to form balanced and reasoned opinions based upon your analysis of the data.
 In doing so you must also be able to listen to, support and challenge the views of others.
 To be a successful historian you will not only develop all of these subject-specific skills, but enhance them.
 Finally, you will also develop your ability to communicate effectively and professionally in the written form.
 All of the above are desired skills in a vast range of workplaces across a range of industries.
-Where can History lead me: University Courses An A-level in History will offer a route into university to study at degree level.
+Where can History lead me: University Courses An A Level in History will offer a route into university to study at degree level.
 The options are wide ranging and include courses such as International Studies, Media, Journalism, Art History, Ancient History and of course, History itself.
-In a modern world, where more questions are being asked of our past then ever before, all universities would see the study of A-level History as beneficial to a student regardless of their future pathway.
-Where can History lead me: Career Opportunities In 2017 the Confederation of British Industry conducted a survey that found; 46% of employers were dissatisfied with the communication skills of UK school leavers, 51% were dissatisfaction with their analytical abilities and 56% were not satisfied with their international-cultural awareness.
-An A-level in History will demonstrate to any employer that you are not a "typical" UK school leaver.
+In a modern world, where more questions are being asked of our past then ever before, all universities would see the study of A Level History as beneficial to a student regardless of their future pathway.
+Wh ere can History lead me: Caree r Op portunities In 2017 the Confederation of British Industry conducted a survey that found; 46% of employers were dissatisfied with the communication skills of UK school leavers, 51% were dissatisfaction with their analytical abilities and 56% were not satisfied with their international-cultural awareness.
+An A Level in History will demonstrate to any employer that you are not a "typical" UK school leaver.
 Structure of the Course: History comprises of four different units, with two covered each year: Y12 Unit 1-Conflict, Revolution and Settlement; Britain c.1625-1701 Unit 2-France in Revolution c.1774-1799 Y13 Unit 3-Germany: United, Divided and Reunited 1871-1990 Unit 4 - Coursework Option; "To what extent was Stalin responsible for starting the Cold War?"
-Assessment Structure: Unit 1 - Exam - 2 hour 15 minutes: Unit 2 - Exam - 1 hour 30 minutes: Unit 3 - Exam - 2 hour 15 minutes: Unit 4 - Coursework Student Testimony: The JFS History department was brilliant in aiding the transition between GCSE and A-level History.
-A-level is without a doubt a step up, but the level of organisation in how the course is taught, as well as quality of one-to-one essay feedback was key in helping me achieve the A grade I did."
+Assessment Structure: Unit 1 - Exam - 2 hour 15 minutes: Unit 2 - Exam - 1 hour 30 minutes: Unit 3 - Exam - 2 hour 15 minutes: Unit 4 - Coursework Student Testimony: The JFS History department was brilliant in aiding the transition between GCSE and A Level History.
+A Level is without a doubt a step up, but the level of organisation in how the course is taught, as well as quality of one-to-one essay feedback was key in helping me achieve the A grade I did."